The Market Continues To Grow, Despite Challenges, likely here to stay.

 Life settlement payouts can provide significantly more than the cash surrender value (CSV).
 According to the Life Insurance Settlement Association (LISA), the average life settlement offers approximately four to seven times more than the cash surrender value a policyholder would receive from an insurer.
 This makes life settlements an appealing alternative to simply letting a policy lapse or surrendering it.

-Real-Life Examples of Increased Payouts:
+Examples of Increased Payouts

 A policyholder with a $1 million universal life policy might receive $40,000 in cash surrender value from the insurer.
 In contrast, a life settlement could yield $150,000 to $300,000 or more, depending on the age, health, and terms of the policy.
 These higher returns provide estate planners with a powerful tool to offer clients, especially when liquidity is needed.